paritytech/substrate/docs/node-template-release.md

 3. There are actually three packages in the Node Template, `node-template` (the node), `node-template-runtime` (the runtime), and `pallet-template`, and each has its own `Cargo.toml`.
-Inside these three files, dependencies are listed in expanded form and linked to a certain git commit in Substrate repository, such as:
+Inside these three files, dependencies are listed in expanded form and linked to a certain git commit in Substrate remote repository, such as:

 	```toml
 	[dev-dependencies.sp-core]